 Keep in mind that you may still be charged for your 1st checked bag on some flights to the Caribbean, Mexico, and Central America.
 You can avoid paying with credit cards that waive checked bag fees such as:

-- American Express Delta Gold Personal and Business – 1st checked bag fee waived for you and up to 8 travel companions on the same reservation
+- Gold Delta SkyMiles Credit Card from American Express and Gold Delta SkyMiles Business Credit Card from American Express – 1st checked bag fee waived for you and up to 8 travel companions on the same reservation

 - Barclaycard US Airways – 1st checked bag fee waived for you and up to 4 travel companions on the same reservation